 And since you’re in the area, I also recommend hiking to the Bang Pae waterfall.
 It’s a short hike to a stunning waterfall and a great place to cool off from the humidity.

 How to Get to the Gibbon Rehabilitation Center from Phuket City: The easiest way to get to the Gibbon Rehabilitation Center is to rent a motorbike.
 Driving there only takes around 22 minutes.
 Another option is to go by taxi, if you’re okay with spending the extra cash.
-A final option for the budget travelers like me, who are uncomfortable on motorbikes, is to take a blue songtaews to the Phuket Bang Rong Pier, and then to rent a motorbike or taxi from there.
+A final option for the budget travelers like me, who are uncomfortable on motorbikes, is to take a blue songtaew to the Phuket Bang Rong Pier, and then to rent a motorbike or taxi from there.
 The bus takes around one hour to reach the pier, from which the drive to the Gibbon Rehabilitation Center is much shorter.

-More Information for your Trip to Phuket
+More Information for Your Trip to Phuket

 The Best Time to Visit Phuket

 The absolute best time to visit Phuket is from November to February.
-This is when the weather is the coolest, with temperatures ranging around 23°C to 30°C. While this means there will be more crowds and costs will be higher, it is worth it.
+This is when the weather is the coolest, with temperatures ranging from around 23°C to 30°C. While this means there will be more crowds and costs will be higher, it is worth it.

 March to mid-May is the hottest season, with temperatures ranging in the mid-30s.
 Mid-May to October is monsoon season, with the average temperature being around 28 °C to 29 °C. The humidity also tends to be high, and the weather patterns erratic, making the water conditions more hazardous.
-However, there are many advantages to traveling Phuket in monsoon season, such as lower prices and smaller crowds.
+However, there are many advantages to traveling to Phuket in the monsoon season, such as lower prices and smaller crowds.

 Want some tips on what to pack for Thailand?
 Click here for a minimalist packing list for Southeast Asia!